Brentuximab Vedotin (Adcetris)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-• Classical Hodgkin Lymphoma (CHL)
+• Classical Hodgkin Lymphoma (cHL)

 • Treatment of pediatric patients 2 years and older with previously untreated high risk classical Hodgkin lymphoma (cHL) in combination with doxorubicin, vincristine, etoposide, prednisone and cyclophosphamide